andmer/easymake/README.md

 * Auto dependency generation and meɪntənəns, to accelerate the build time.
 * Simple unit testing supported.
 Easy management of more than one entry point (the main function) in the project.
 * `VPATH` fully supported.
-* generate binary files in a separate directory

 ## Getting Started ##